Geliladawit/A2SV_Internship_Backend/Task7_JWT/task_manager/docs/api_documentation.md

 {
   "error": "Failed to retrieve user"
 }
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Json
-IGNORE_WHEN_COPYING_END
-Including the JWT Token in Requests

 To access protected API endpoints, you must include the JWT token in the Authorization header of your HTTP requests.
 Use the Bearer authentication scheme.